Ask The Concierge: Caterina Cucuzza’s Taormina

 The best place to book for a romantic dinner for two?

-For a romantic dinner in Taormina, ideal for a couple to experience the local traditions, I would surely recommend La Capinera for fine dining by the sea, Vineria Modì in the very heart of the city centre, and Osteria Rosso DiVino, where the best Sicilian recipes are paired with the best local wines.
+For a romantic dinner in Taormina, ideal for a couple to experience the local traditions, I would surely recommend La Capinera for fine dining by the sea, Vineria Modì in the very heart of the city centre, and Osteria Rosso DiVino, where Sicilian recipes are paired with the best local wines.

 Illustration by Damien Cuypers